-A lot of the advice we offer may seem common sense, but it can make a real difference in keeping you, your family if they are here with you, your accommodation and your belongings safe and secure.
+A lot of the advice we offer may seem to be common sense, but it can make a real difference in keeping you (and your family, if they are here with you), your accommodation and your belongings safe and secure.

-We want you to feel comfortable and at home, and everyone involved - the British Council, the National Union of Students, and the police - are working together to exchange knowledge, keep up to date with crime trends, legislation and other safety issues to help protect you and other students against crime.
+We want you to feel comfortable and fully integrated into your new community, and everyone involved - the British Council, and the police - are working together to help protect you and other visitors against crime.
+International visitors have indicated to us how important their integration into the community has helped them enhance their overall perception of the UK.